-Striking example of the 1826 edition of Mississippi rom Finley's General Atlas.
+Striking example of this early edition of Mississippi rom Finley's General Atlas.

 The map is hand colored by counties and shows towns, roads, rivers, mountains and other geographical features.